Gabi Caschili

-Gabrielle "Gabi" Caschili (born 14 July 2003) is a Dutch professional footballer who plays as a right-back.
+Gabrielle "Gabi" Caschili (born 14 July 2003) is a Dutch professional footballer who plays as a right-back for club Telstar.

 Club career

 PEC Zwolle

 Caschili started playing football at Twente's academy, before moving to PEC Zwolle at under-12 level.
 In September 2019, he signed his first professional contract; a three-year deal.
 Around the same time, he started training with the first-team squad.
 He made his professional debut on 14 December 2021, replacing Luka Adžić in the 69th minute of a 4–0 KNVB Cup victory against MVV.

 On 21 August 2022, Caschili scored his first professional goal, contributing to Zwolle's 4–0 away win over VVV-Venlo.
 He scored once in 17 total appearances for PEC.

 Cambuur

 On 25 July 2023, Caschili signed a two-year contract with Cambuur, with an optional third year.
 He made his debut on 18 August, coming on as a second-half substitute for Milan Smit in a 3–2 away victory against Telstar.
 He made his first start for the club a week later, featuring at right-back in a 4–2 home win over Jong Ajax.
 He subsequently became a regular starter in the position, and on 6 November, he scored his first goal for Cambuur in an 8–1 away win over TOP Oss, the latter's heaviest home defeat on record.
 On 24 November, during a match against VVV-Venlo, Caschili sustained a serious knee injury that ruled him out for the remainder of the season.

-Despite his injury, Cambuur initially indicated an interest in extending Caschili's contract, which was due to expire in 2025.
-However, following his involvement in a post-match altercation while attending a Tweede Klasse promotion play-off between FC Surhústerfean and WKE '16, the club decided against renewal.
-Video footage showed Caschili engaged in a physical altercation near the touchline.
-With a potential suspension pending, Cambuur's technical staff cited both the incident and his anticipated unavailability as reasons for his departure.
+Cambuur had initially offered Caschili a contract extension, but withdrew it in July 2025 after he was involved in an altercation at an amateur match between FC Surhústerfean and WKE '16.
+The club cited both the incident and his expected unavailability through injury.